-If you’ve just started your Tiny Tina’s Wonderlands journey and have chosen Spellshot class as your starting class, we’ll, you’re in the right place.
-In this guide, we’ll be looking into the kinds of builds you can make through the Spellshot Class’s skill tree and how it will elevate your adventures in the game.
+If you’ve just started your Tiny Tina’s Wonderlands journey and have chosen Spellshot as your starting class, you’re in the right place.
+In this guide, we’ll be looking into the kinds of builds you can make with the Spellshot class including the best weapons, stats, and more.

 Tiny Tina’s Wonderlands Spellshot Builds